Contact surgery numbers: Introduction

 A fundamental result due to Lickorish--Wallace says that any $3$-manifold can be obtained from $S^3$ by a finite sequence of Dehn surgeries.
 Moreover, it is known that any $3$-manifold can be obtained from $S^3$ by performing only \textbf{integer} Dehn surgeries ({\em i.e.\ }the surgery coefficients are integers) or by only \textbf{even} Dehn surgeries~\cite{Ka79} ({\em i.e.\ }the surgery coefficients are all even integers) or by only \textbf{simple} Dehn surgeries ({\em i.e.\ }all components of the surgery link in $S^3$ are unknots).
 These special surgery diagrams have interesting geometric meanings.
 A surgery diagram with only integer surgery coefficients specifies a simply connected closed $4$-manifold bounded by the surgered $3$-manifold and a surgery diagram with only even coefficients specifies a parallelization of the surgered $3$-manifold~\cite{Ka79}, {\em cf.}~\cite{DGGK18}.

-For a given $3$-manifold $M$, Auckly~\cite{Au97} defined the \textbf{surgery number} $\su(M)$ of $M$ as the minimal number of Dehn surgeries required to obtain $M$ from $S^3$.
+For a given $3$-manifold $M$, Auckly~\cite{Au97} defined the \textbf{surgery number} $\su(M)$ of $M$ as the minimal number of components of a link in $S^3$ needed to describe $M$ as a rational Dehn surgery along that link.
 It is natural to define surgery numbers for more restricted classes of surgeries.
 Let $*$ be an extra property of a Dehn surgery.
-In this work we will consider integer surgeries ($*=\Z$), simple surgeries ($*=U$) or both ($*=\Z,U$).
+In this work, we will consider integer surgeries ($*=\Z$), simple surgeries ($*=U$) or both ($*=\Z,U$).
 Then the $*$ \textbf{surgery number} $\su_*(M)$ is defined to be the minimal number of components of a link in $S^3$ needed to describe $M$ as Dehn surgery with property $*$ along the link.

 While upper bounds on surgery numbers can be provided by constructing explicit Dehn surgery presentations of a given manifold, it is much harder to find lower bounds.
 Lower bounds on surgery numbers can be given for example by the rank of the first homology or the fundamental group or induced from the linking pairing~\cite{Au97}.
-More advanced obstructions (that can yield lower bounds on homology spheres) can be obtained from gauge theory~\cite{Au97}, from Heegaard--Floer homology~\cite{HoKaLi14,HoLi16} or from the $SU(2)$ character variety of the fundamental group~\cite{SZ19}.
+More advanced obstructions (that can yield lower bounds on homology spheres) can be obtained from gauge theory~\cite{Au97}, from Heegaard Floer homology~\cite{HoKaLi14,HoLi16} or from the $SU(2)$ character variety of the fundamental group~\cite{SZ19}.
 In general, the known lower bounds do not coincide with the number of components in explicit surgery diagrams and therefore it is in general hard to compute surgery numbers.
-At the moment there is no homology sphere known to have surgery number larger than $2$.
+At the moment there is no homology sphere known to have a surgery number larger than $2$.

-In the present paper we consider analogous questions in contact geometry and study contact surgery numbers of contact $3$-manifolds.
+In the present paper, we consider analogous questions in contact geometry and study contact surgery numbers of contact $3$-manifolds.
 To define contact surgery numbers let us first briefly recall contact surgery.
 Let $K$ be a Legendrian knot in a contact $3$-manifold $(M,\xi)$.
 Then there is the classical construction to do Dehn surgery along $K$ with respect to the contact structure.
-The result is that for any non-vanishing \textbf{contact surgery coefficient} ({\em i.e.\ }measured with respect to the contact longitude of $K$, obtained by pushing $K$ into the Reeb-direction), there exist finitely many tight contact structures on the newly glued-in solid torus that fit together with the old contact structure to give a global contact structure on the surgered manifold.
+The result is that for any non-vanishing \textbf{contact surgery coefficient} ({\em i.e.\ }measured with respect to the contact longitude of $K$, obtained by pushing $K$ into the Reeb-direction), there exist finitely many tight contact structures on the newly glued-in solid torus that fit together with the old contact structure to give a global contact structure on the surgered manifold~\cite{Gir00, Ho00}.